 - Ladle into cups and serve warm.

-Mulled cider looks beautiful with all the fruit and spices floating on top, but they can make the cider challenging for kids to sip.
-To avoid getting bits of spices in mugs, tie up the cloves and Allspice in a cheesecloth satchel, a coffee filter, or consider using a tea ball.
+Mulled cider looks beautiful with all the fruit and spices floating on top, but they can make the cider challenging for kids to safely sip.
+Ensure an adult is serving if you use any additional garnish.

 Mmmmmm.
 Can you smell the deliciousness?!?